Our lead asset

 Solution:

-This was accomplished with linaprazan glurate and shown in animal studies and in two phase I studies
+This was accomplished with linaprazan glurate and shown in toxicological studies and in two Phase I studies

 Issue 2 with linaprazan: Cmax levels too high